dagger/dagger/docs/current/742989-cookbook.md

 ## Outputs

-### Publish container to Docker Hub
+### Publish image to registry

-The following code listing publishes a container to a remote registry (Docker Hub).
+The following code listing publishes a container image to a remote registry (Docker Hub).
 Replace the `DOCKER-HUB-USERNAME` and `DOCKER-HUB-PASSWORD` placeholders with your Docker Hub username and password respectively.

 <Tabs groupId="language">
 <TabItem value="Go">